tkn-tub/encryption_detection/README.md

     - The files’ paths must be absolute paths and NOT relative paths.
     - The variables’ names must be unique in the file and can not be used as values.
     - The file itself contains some important comments, which must be considered
-+ Configurations for training is done with Main_Impl/ANNinPython/config.ini file.The following parameters should be specified to create multiple designs of ANN todo the training on them.
-These parameters define the range for creating a matrixthat contains the number of hidden layers and the number of Neurons (in eachhidden layer) of the dense network.
-Moreover, the number of features, classes, andthe path to save the best model can be configured in this file.
++ Configurations for training is done with Main_Impl/ANNinPython/config.ini file.The following parameters should be specified to create multiple designs of ANN to do the training on them.
+These parameters define the range for creating a matrix that contains the number of hidden layers and the number of Neurons (in each hidden layer) of the dense network.
+Moreover, the number of features, classes, and the path to save the best model can be configured in this file.
     -  HiddenLayers: The Maximum number of hidden layers
     -  HlStep: this is the increasing step of the number of hidden layers until reaching the maximum value, considering the starting value of hidden layers is 2 (hard-coded).
     -  Neurons: the Maximum number of neurons